Bioconductor/BiocManager/cran-comments.md

 * checking package dependencies ...
 NOTE
 Packages suggested but not available for checking:
-  'BiocStyle', 'BiocVersion', 'curl'
+  'BiocVersion', 'remotes', 'rmarkdown', 'curl'

-    The first two packages are available in Bioconductor.
+`BiocVersion` is only available in Bioconductor.